 The fees chargeable to the tenant are to cover the cost of us obtaining references, credit searches, preparation of the tenancy agreement and setting up the tenancy.
 Please contact us for further information and to confirm our administration fees.

-Please note that our administration charges are per person as we need to obtain references for each person moving on behalf of the Landlord.
+Please note that our tenants reference fee are per person as we need to obtain references for each person moving on behalf of the Landlord.

 As a tenant your own personal possessions will be at risk, from fire, storm, water damage and particularly from theft whilst in your rented property.
 You may also suffer loss or accidental damage to your possessions whilst away from home.
 Whilst in your home you are legally responsible for your landlord's contents should the property you are renting be furnished or part furnished.